tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - *Question* (akrishnamurthy-stat6250): Why is it advisable to use TABLES statment while creating crosstabulation table?
 - *Answer* (akrishnamurthy-stat6250): FREQ procedure creates frequency table for all variables in a data set.
 However, it may not be meaningful for conitnuous numeric values like timestamp.
 Hence it is better to specify the variables that are categorical explicitly using TABLES statement.
 - Question (lceballos-stat6250): Does PROC FREQ work on binomial distributions?
+- *Question* (kamirneni-stat6250): How can one supress the default report?
+- *Answer* (kamirneni-stat6250): One can use NOPRINT option in PROC MEANS statement to supress the default report and only create the desired output data set